Persecution of Muslims: South-eastern Europe (Balkans)

 As the Ottoman Empire entered a permanent phase of decline in the late 17th century it was engaged in a protracted state of conflict, losing territories both in Europe and the Caucasus.
-The victors were the Christian States, the old Habsburg and Romanov Empires, and the new nation-states of Greece, Serbia, Romania, and Bulgaria.
+The victors were the Christian states, the old Habsburg and Romanov Empires, and the new nation-states of Greece, Serbia, Romania, and Bulgaria.
 Rival European powers encouraged the development of nationalist ideologies among the Ottoman subjects in which the Muslims were portrayed as an ethnic "fifth column" left over from a previous era that could not be integrated into the planned future states.
-The struggle to rid themselves of Ottomans became an important element of the self-identification of the Balkan Christians.
+The struggle to rid themselves of Ottomans became an important element of the self-identification of the Christians of the Balkans.

 According to Mark Levene, the Victorian public in the 1870s paid much more attention to the massacres and expulsions of Christians than to massacres and expulsions of Muslims, even if on a greater scale.
 He further suggests that such massacres were even favoured by some circles.
 Mark Levene also argues that the dominant powers, by supporting "nation-statism" at the Congress of Berlin, legitimized "the primary instrument of Balkan nation-building": ethnic cleansing.
 Hall points out that atrocities were committed by all sides during the Balkan conflicts.
 Deliberate terror was designed to instigate population movements out of particular territories.
 The aim of targeting the civilian population was to carve ethnically homogeneous countries.

-Muslim Albanians, along smaller numbers of urban Turks (some with Albanian heritage), were expelled by the Serb army from most parts of the Sanjak of Niş and fled to the Kosovo Vilayet during and after the Serbian–Ottoman War (1876–78).
-An estimated 60–70,000 to as low as 30,000 Albanians were either expelled, fled and/or retreated from the captured areas seeking refuge in Ottoman Kosovo.
+Muslims were forced to leave Principality of Serbia in 1862.
+Muslim Albanians, along smaller numbers of urban Turks (some with Albanian heritage), were expelled by the Serb army from most parts of the Sanjak of Niş and fled to the Kosovo Vilayet and Macedonia during and after the Serbian–Ottoman War (1876–78).
+An estimated 49–130,000 Albanians were either expelled, fled and/or retreated from the captured areas seeking refuge in Ottoman Kosovo.
 The departure of the Albanian population from these regions was done in a manner that today would be characterized as ethnic cleansing.